Tree-based Focused Web Crawling with Reinforcement Learning: Problem and Method Overview

-In this section we discuss which action $a \in \tilde{A}_t$ is selected at a given timestep $t$.
-In a common Deep Q-learning setting, an $\epsilon$-greedy policy is often used \cite{Mnih2015HumanlevelCT, 10.5555/3016100.3016191}, which results in calculating the estimated Q-values of all actions of a given state.
+The only part that we do not have described yet is which action $a \in {A}_t$ is selected at a given time step $t$.
+In a common Deep Q-learning setting, an $\epsilon$-greedy policy is often used \cite{Mnih2015HumanlevelCT, 10.5555/3016100.3016191, kontogiannis2023xdqn}, which results in calculating the estimated Q-values of all actions of a given state to find $\argmax_{a \in {A}_{t}} \hat{Q}_{\pmb{\theta}}(\pmb{{x}}(s_{t}, a))$.

-In a focused crawling setting, it is common to implement the frontier as a priority queue, with the priority values being the estimated Q-values of all actions.
-In that case, for each timestep, updating $\pmb{\theta}$ requires a \textit{synchronous update} \cite{10.1007/978-3-319-91662-0_20}.
-Let $P_{DDQN}$ be the time of a single DDQN prediction and $d(t) = \left|u: u \in Outlink(u^{(t)}), u \not\in C_t\right|$ be the number of new URLs inserted in the frontier at timestep $t$.
+In the focused crawling setting, it is common to implement the frontier as a priority queue, with the priority values being the estimated Q-values of \textit{all} actions.
+In that case, for each time step, updating $\pmb{\theta}$ uses the \textit{synchronous method} \cite{10.1007/978-3-319-91662-0_20}.
+Let $P_{DDQN}$ be the time complexity of a single DDQN prediction and $d(t)$ be the number of new URLs inserted in the frontier at time step $t$.
+In the following theorem, we present the time complexity of the synchronous method (we note that the theoretical computational cost of the method was not discussed in the original work \cite{10.1007/978-3-319-91662-0_20}).